Building the Fort Line in Michinoku

 Tohoku in 728

-Many Japanese began settling into the territories where the Emishi resided, and the Japanese government encouraged them to live like other Japanese.
+The beginning of the long war between the Japanese government and the Emishi coincided with the construction of the fort line in Michinoku.
+Many Japanese began to settle in the territory where the Emishi lived, and the Japanese government encouraged the latter to live like other Japanese.
 Modern archeology has verified that in areas where the Emishi resided agriculture was practiced, therefore, the older view that the Emishi were only hunter-gatherers is no longer valid.
 However, the late Jomon lifestyle, reflected among the Emishi, was not the same as the Japanese: they practiced more hunting and gathering with less reliance on agriculture.
-That is why the official contemporary government view of the Emishi was to curtail their reliance on hunting and to force them to live like other Japanese subjects, as taxpayers subsisting on agriculture.
+That is why the official contemporary government policy regarding the Emishi was to curtail their reliance on hunting and to force them to live like other Japanese subjects, as taxpayers subsisting on agriculture.

 “On October 28 in Yourou 4 (720) Michinoku country reported that the Emishi rose up in revolt and killed Supervisory Delegate Kamitsukenu no Asomi Hirohito.”
-On the next day the Government appointed Tajihi no Mahito Agatamori, Supervisory Delegate of Harima (Harima no Azechi) to Setsu Holding General of Conquering East-Barbarian (Jisetsu Seii Shogun), Shimotsukenu no Asomi Iwashiro, Vice Mayor of Left Capital (Sakyou no Suke) to Tajihi's vice general, and Abe no Asomi Suruga to Setsu Holding General of Pacifying North-Barbarian (Jisetsu Chinteki Shogun).
+The next day the Government appointed Tajihi no Mahito Agatamori, Supervisory Delegate of Harima (Harima no Azechi) to Setsu Holding General of Conquering East-Barbarian (Jisetsu Seii Shogun), Shimotsukenu no Asomi Iwashiro, Vice Mayor of Left Capital (Sakyou no Suke) to Tajihi's vice general, and Abe no Asomi Suruga to Setsu Holding General of Pacifying North-Barbarian (Jisetsu Chinteki Shogun).
 This campaign lasted till April 9 of Yourou 5 (721) when the generals returned to the capital.

 About this time, the Japanese promoted the fort line, settlement policy in the Michinoku area.
 Taga Castle was built in Jinki 1 (724) by Oono no asomi Azumahito, General of Peace Guard (Chin'ju Shogun).
 The exact time of his arrival in Michinoku is unknown, but he would command the forces in this area for the next twenty years as the highest official in Michinoku and Ideha.
 Taga Castle was built on a hill at the entrance of the Sendai plain and became the administrative and military center of this region.
 The previous Michinoku capital at Kooriyama was abandoned.